Mano Raju is

 Expanding the policy reach of our office to advocate for legislation that reduces incarceration and promotes community-based strategies to support marginalized communities.

 Mano has been an active member of Public Defenders for Racial Justice that conducts Bay Area-wide trainings.
 His trial successes have made him a sought after lecturer for the California Public Defender Association, California Attorneys for Criminal Justice, National Association of Public Defenders and the Black Public Defender’s Association.
-Mano’s dedication and commitment to defending has won him numerous awards, including the National South Asian Public Interest Award from the South Asian Bar Association, the James Madison Freedom of Press Award for a Public Official, and the Special Recognition Award from the California Public Defenders Association.
+Mano’s dedication and commitment to defending has won him numerous awards, including the National South Asian Public Interest Award from the South Asian Bar Association, the James Madison Freedom of Press Award for a Public Official, the Special Recognition Award from the California Public Defenders Association, the Davis Vanguard Justice Award, and the La Raza Centro Legal's Visionary of Justice Award.

 As the only elected Public Defender in California, Mano continues to grow the office’s capacity to provide the highest level representation and holistic wrap-around services that contribute to community health.
 He is honored to be endorsed by so many community and city leaders who share his vision of zealous representation, while simultaneously working toward more equitable and humane systems.